|Cleft lip and palate|

 Speech and language problems

 If a cleft palate is not repaired with surgery, it will lead to speech problems when the child is older.
-Therefore, the cleft palate is carefully repaired before speech development so that, in many cases, the child goes on to develop normal speech.
+The cleft palate is therefore carefully repaired before speech development starts and in most cases the child goes on to develop normal speech.

 About half of all children with a repaired cleft palate will need speech therapy, and a small number may need further surgery.
 Over time, a specialist speech and language therapist will monitor the child's speech development.

 A cleft lip and palate can cause changes to the structure of the mouth and lead to problems with the development of teeth, making children more vulnerable to tooth decay.
-It is therefore important for the child to have their teeth checked and closely monitored regularly.
+It is therefore important for the child to have their teeth checked regularly and practice good oral hygiene.

 Children with clefts are more likely to develop tooth decay.
 This is partly due to crowding of the teeth, which makes it more difficult to keep them clean.
 The advice below may help reduce your child's risk of developing tooth decay.